joshmu/ts-swarm/README.md

 // Create the Triage Agent
 const triageAgent = createAgent({
   id: 'Triage_Agent',
-  model: openai('gpt-4o-mini'),
+  model: openai('gpt-4o-2024-08-06', { structuredOutputs: true }),
   system: `You are a helpful triage agent.
   Your role is to:
-- Determine if the user's request is weather-related
+    - Answer the user's questions by transferring to the appropriate agent`,
-- If weather-related, use transferToWeather_Agent to hand off the conversation
-- For non-weather queries, explain that you can only help with weather information`,
   tools: {
     // Add ability to transfer to weather agent ...transferToAgent(weatherAgent),
   },
 });

-// Add ability for weather agent to transfer back to triage agent if needed weatherAgent.tools = {
-  ...weatherAgent.tools,
-  ...transferToAgent(triageAgent),
-};

 async function demo() {
   // Initialize swarm with our agents